tropy/docs/using_tropy/add_files.md

 **Troubleshooting**: When you import photos into Tropy, make sure the search box is clear; otherwise it will seem like your photos are not importing.

+### Consolidate your photo library.
+If you make changes to the originals of your photos, you will need to tell Tropy that you've made changes.
+(For instance, perhaps you cropped or changed the contrast on a photo outside Tropy.)
+This process is called consolidation.

+To consolidate, navigate to *File* > *Consolidate Photo Library*.
+You don't need to do anything else; this command lets Tropy recreate any thumbnails that are missing or have been changed.